-Stroke Misdiagnosis Attorneys Representing Victims and Families in Miami
+Stroke Misdiagnosis Attorneys Representing Victims And Families In Miami

 When you have any type of stroke, getting proper medical care can mean the difference between life and death.
 Sadly, sometimes things go wrong during the treatment.
 In these instances, you may be eligible for compensation under strict guidelines set forth by state and federal governments.

-Stroke and Medical Malpractice
+Stroke And Medical Malpractice

 It is also essential to know what actions should be taken if a stroke does occur.
-Unfortunately, many physicians fail to identify potential stroke indicators or fail to take an adequate course of action once a stroke is suspected.
+Unfortunately, many physicians fail to identify potential stroke indicators or take an adequate course of action once a stroke is suspected.
 This failure to administer immediate and appropriate medical care can prove disastrous for stroke victims.

 For example, a transient ischemic attack can be a sign that a full acute stroke is coming soon.
 It has most of the same stroke symptoms as an acute ischemic stroke – dizziness, nausea, headache, loss of vision in one eye, loss of balance, facial droop – but unlike a full-blown stroke, it will eventually resolve itself.